 If you read my post on the #1 that kids said that they want most from their parents, it will come as no surprise that being stress-free is the key to a parent’s happiness, as well

-I USED to stress about SO MUCH, but these days, with four little ones, I just try to sit back & enjoy the ride!
+I USED to stress about SO MUCH, but these days, with four children, I just try to sit back & enjoy the ride!
 This is a really fun time for us and I want to soak up these memories right now, without stressing or causing our kids to have stress.
 I have narrowed it down to these 10 secrets of a happy mom…

 I have to say that although I feel busy a lot of our days, most of what we do is for fun.
 I do not like to put a lot of things on our plate, because I don’t like to feel rushed and I don’t like to pass that feeling of being rushed or stressed onto our kids.

 What’s the big deal if we have to go to the 10:30 service instead of 9:00?
 Is there really anything wrong with that?
-This goes for just about everything: when you feel stressed, say to yourself “Ok- whats the big deal if I ____?
+This goes for just about everything: when you feel stressed, say to yourself “Ok- what’s the big deal if I ____?
 As long as you are taking care of your family, you don’t really have to stress over much else.

 We have four kids.
 I am sure that they will each want to do activities as they get older.
 Right now our rule is one sport (or activity) per season, per child.
 I plan to keep it this way.
 I can not have them in boy scouts, baseball, soccer, gymnastics… I would go crazy!
 The true point of being a Mom is to keep our kids healthy and by rushing them around everywhere, I would be placing stress on them because I would be stressed.

-Let them pick on thing & do just that.
+Let them pick on things & do just that.
 Youth group?
 Great.
 Soccer?
 Great.
 Karate?
 Great.
 Just make sure that it works for your schedule.
-There is a soccer group here that plays on on Sunday.
+There is a soccer group here that plays on Sunday.
 That works great for us!
-Our weeks are free, which I love, because the kids go to bed early (which is not the case, we are finding, with baseball)… which brings us to # 3.
+Our weeks are free, which I love because the kids go to bed early (which is not the case, we are finding, with baseball)… which brings us to # 3.

 If you make chicken nuggets for the third time this week, that’s OK!
 As long as you are giving them some fruits and veggies to go with it, what does it matter?
 We all need a “pass” and some nights we just aren’t feeling up to making a great meal.
-Our kids love when they get a “free dinner” night (usually on baseball nights).
+Our kids love it when they get a “free dinner” night (usually on baseball nights).